Environmental Toxins – Are They Jeopardizing our Long-Term Health?

 Avoid all types of bisphenol A (BPA) products whenever possible.
 BPA is used primarily to make clear shatterproof plastics and has been declared by Canada to be a toxic substance.
 In the EU and Canada its use has been banned in baby bottles.
 It can be identified by checking the triangular recycle codes that are present on plastics and packaging.
 Within the recycle symbol is a number.
 Recycle codes 1, 2, 4, 5 and 6 are unlikely to contain BPA but codes 3 and 7 may contain it and are best avoided.
 If you feel strongly about getting BPA banned you may also want to write to your representative and demand they take action.

 In the meantime, the best way to ensure a long and healthy life is by enjoying a healthy diet based on fresh fruits and vegetables (all thoroughly rinsed to remove any harmful pesticides) and by taking regular exercise.
 Daily supplements and vitamins also help the body to stay healthy by supporting a strong immune system to help counter environmental pollutants.
-Include supplements high in antioxidants, such as All Day Energy Greens, which will also may help the body deal with damaging free radicals.
+Include supplements high in antioxidants.